TKomericki/Rhetos-wiki/Filters-and-other-read-methods.md

 (for example, to allow users to search the grid for values in a date range, or search a text column by prefix) **there is no need** to write a specific server-side filter in the DSL script.

-- Rhetos REST web API automatically provides some **generic property filters** (see "Filters" in the [specification](https://github.com/Rhetos/RestGenerator/blob/master/Readme.md#filters)) and **paging features** for all queryable data sources such as Entity, Browse or SqlQueryable.
+* Rhetos REST web API automatically provides some **generic property filters** (see "Filters" in the [specification](https://github.com/Rhetos/RestGenerator/blob/master/Readme.md#filters)) and **paging features** for all queryable data sources such as Entity, Browse or SqlQueryable.
-- Some examples of simple filters from the beginning of this article are not needed by the client application to filter the data;
+* Some examples of simple filters from the beginning of this article are not needed by the client application to filter the data;
   it can be done with the generic property filters.
-  - `ItemFilter LongBooks` is just a simplified example for the educational purpose.
+  * `ItemFilter LongBooks` is just a simplified example for the educational purpose.
-  - `ItemFilter CommonMisspelling` is actually required in the DSL scripts because a validation uses it.
+  * `ItemFilter CommonMisspelling` is actually required in the DSL scripts because a validation uses it.

 Another anti-pattern is using ItemFilter or ComposableFilterBy to limit the dataset if the user **does not have permissions** to see all the data.
-In general, using the `_executionContext` check on the username or using any other context-sensitive information in the filter is a code smell.
+In general, using the `_executionContext` (username or using any other context-sensitive information) in the filter is a code smell.

-- To limit the data based on the user's permissions, use [RowPermissions concept](RowPermissions-concept).
+* To limit the data based on the user's permissions, use [RowPermissions concept](RowPermissions-concept).

 ### Additional data from other repositories and the context